anasderkaoui/AutoRCX/NVIDIA/TD-9-11-22/Anas Derkaoui.md

  ## setup-mysql :
-    * Explains how to install MySQL and how to import database
+    * Explains how to install MySQL and how to import the database

  ## dump-database.sh :
     * The database backup script